Bishop Gates was ordained and consecrated a bishop on Sept. 13, 2014, and is the 16th bishop of the Diocese of Massachusetts.

 He served congregations in the Episcopal dioceses of Massachusetts, Western Massachusetts and Chicago prior to his call to Ohio in 2004.
 He served as the rector of St. Paul's Church in Cleveland Heights until his election as bishop in 2014.
 He and his spouse, Patricia J. Harvey, have two adult sons.

 Bishop Harris was consecrated in January 2003, and serves as a suffragan (assisting) bishop alongside the diocesan bishop, the Rt.
 Rev. Alan M. Gates.

 She is the past vice chair of the Church Pension Fund Board of Trustees and has served on the Board of Directors of CREDO (a national resource program fostering Episcopal Church clergy leadership and wellness) and the Steering Committee of Bishops Working for a Just World.
-She currently serves on the House of Bishops Pastoral Development Committee.
+She currently serves on the House of Bishops Pastoral Development Committee and the Board of Directors of the Episcopal Church Investment Group.
 In the Diocese of Massachusetts she is vice president of Episcopal City Mission, and she is the president of the Massachusetts Council of Churches.

 A native of Cleveland, she was ordained to the priesthood in 1982 in the Diocese of Newark.
 Prior to her consecration, she served most recently as rector of St. Luke and St. Simon Cyrene Church in Rochester, N.Y., where she was also an adjunct professor at Colgate Rochester Divinity School.